solo-io/service-mesh-for-less-blog/README.md

 # Conclusion

-In this blog we explored three main value propositions for Istio's ambient mode:
+In this blog we explored several main value propositions for Istio's ambient mode:
 - **Simplified Operations**: Eliminating sidecars reduces the operational burden on Platform and Application teams, particularly during proxy upgrades.
 - **Reduced Infrastructure Costs**: By adopting a sidecarless architecture, the resource costs are scaled with the platform rather than each application, leading to significant savings.
 - **Improved Performance**: Ambient mode offers improved resource utilization and superior latency performance compared to traditional sidecar and alternative service mesh approaches.